-Board of Directors are responsible for ensuring that the systems and controls framework in the Company, including the Board structure and the organizational structure is appropriate for the Company's business and its Directors are regularly assessing the Company to ensure that:
+Board of Directors are responsible for ensuring that the systems and controls framework in the Company, including the Board structure and the organizational structure is appropriate for the Company's business and its associated risks.
+The Board of Directors ensure that there are sufficient resources and expertise to identify, understand, and measure the significant risks to which the Company is exposed in its activities.
+Directors are regularly assessing the systems and controls framework of the Company to ensure that:

-- The Company's operations, individually and collectively are by appropriate, effective and prudent risk management systems Company's activities; - The Company's operations are environment: · The compliance, risk management - of business lines and is run by areas. - The Management develops, implements and oversees the and transactions, in keeping with the requirements of relevant laws, regulations, and best practice.
+- The Company's operations, individually and collectively are measured, monitored, and controlled by appropriate, effective and prudent risk management systems commensurate with the scope of the Company's activities; - The Company's operations are supported by an appropriate control environment; - The compliance, risk management and financial reporting functions are adequately resourced, independent of business lines and is run by individuals not involved with the dayto-day running of the various business areas. - The Management develops, implements and oversees the effectiveness of comprehensive "Know Your Customer" standards in compliance with Anti-Money Laundering (AML) rules enforced by the Real Estate Regulatory Authority (RERA) of the Kingdom of Bahrain.
+They also perform on-going monitoring of accounts and transactions, in keeping with the requirements of relevant laws, regulations, and best practice.